ORNL/tx2/docs/source/basic_usage.rst

 Tips
 ----

-Note that for the plots to display correctly, you need to run the :code:`%matplotlib inline` magic.
+Note that for the plots to display correctly, you need to run the :code:`%matplotlib agg` or :code:`%matplotlib inline` magic.

 For the matplotlib plots themselves to remain interactive (with zoom/pan controls), you can instead use :code:`%matplotlib notebook`.
 To remove the headers from each figure, you can run an HTML magic block to magic